lrewega/browserker/docs/design.md

 ## Attacking

-TODO: What should plugins _get_?
-A list of injection points?
-A page?
-A browser?
-Register for specific events?
-Needs access to responses.
-Needs ability to read response for _their_ injected request.

 Current thinking is to replay a crawl navigation, then on the final step generate an HTML/JS page with a series of xhr/fetch functions which we can tag to be intercepted.
 The DevTools Fetch API would be enacted to trap the request and modify to whatever the plugin wanted.
+As of 2020-07-08 this is what it does.

 There are some questions though: